0xReLogic/Chronos/README.md

 Future work may include:

 - More comprehensive SQL support (JOINs, aggregations)
-- Improved storage engine with indexing and different backends
 - More robust error handling and recovery
 - Performance optimizations